Skip to main content

 At the heart of this network is the hypothalamic-pituitary axis, a sophisticated control tower located at the base of your brain.
 The hypothalamus acts as the grand coordinator, sensing the body’s needs and sending precise instructions to the pituitary gland.

 The pituitary, in turn, releases its own set of messenger hormones that travel throughout the bloodstream to direct countless functions.
-One of the most important of these messengers is human (GH).
+One of the most important of these messengers is human growth hormone (GH).
 During youth, its role is obvious in driving growth.
 As we mature, its function transforms into one of systemic maintenance and repair.

 GH is the architect of daily renewal, responsible for repairing tissues, maintaining metabolic efficiency, supporting lean muscle, and ensuring cellular health.
 The decline in its production over time, a process known as somatopause, is directly linked to many of the changes you may be feeling.